CPP Payment Dates 2026: When to Expect Your Payments

 Now, let’s get to the part you’ve been waiting for—when can you expect to receive your CPP payments?
 Payments are typically deposited monthly, and knowing the exact dates can help you plan your finances better.

-Here’s a breakdown of the CPP payment dates for 2025:
+Here’s the official breakdown of the CPP payment dates for 2026 (these apply to retirement, disability, survivor and other CPP benefits):

 • January 29, 2025